netspective-labs/sql-aide/lib/sqlpage/README.md

 ## SQLPageAide class

-SQLPageAide is a utility class designed to facilitate the creation of upsert statements for the SQLPage low-code tool.
-SQLPage expects a table called `sqlpage_files` with columns `path` and `contents` to define pages that it can serve via HTTP.
-The `path` column serves as a unique identifier for each page or API endpoint, while the `contents` column holds the SQL statements or other content that define the page's response.
+`SQLPageAide` is a utility class designed to facilitate the creation of upsert statements for inserting records into `sqlpage_files` table. `SQLPageAide` does not operate on a database, it just generates SQL.

 ## Key Features

+- **No Dependencies**: Does not depend on SQLa or any other library but can use all of SQLa if desired.
 - **Structured Definitions**: Define SQL page paths and contents using classes or objects.
 - **Convenience Functions**: